People, planet, prosperity

 In January 2023, the firm published near-term science-based targets (SBTs), affirming our commitment to ambitious climate action.

 Building on the firm’s wider environmental targets, the SBTs are an important and necessary step on our continued pathway to a net zero future.

 Near-term science-based targets

 55% reduction in Scope 1 & 2 (operational) emissions by 2027

 100% renewable energy supply in all offices by 2030

 35% reduction in business travel-related emissions by 2027

-We have committed to the Greener Arbitration Pledge, and the Greener Litigation Pledge, helping to minimise the environmental impact of international arbitration and dispute resolution cases.
-The Freshfields-led New York Circular City Initiative brings together a range of representatives from the public and private divide whose aim is to create a transformational circular economy, where obsolescence is designed out of goods and no waste is sent to landfill.
+In tandem, we have committed to the Greener Arbitration Pledge and the Greener Litigation Pledge, helping to minimise the environmental impact of international arbitration and dispute resolution cases.

 Freshfields is also a member of the Legal Sustainability Alliance, and is an official dialogue partner of Legal Charter 1.5, an initiative to help law firms align with the Paris ambition to limit global warming to 1.5°C.